 2. General information concerning data processing

 Whenever our website is visited, we initially only collect and use the data mentioned in section 3.
 Aside from this, in principle we only process the personal data of our users where this is necessary in order to provide a properly functioning website or for our content and services.
 As a rule, the personal data of our users is only collected and used with the consent of the user.
+We process personal data in accordance with Swiss data protection law in Switzerland.
 Exceptions only apply in situations in which prior consent cannot be obtained due to objective reasons and where the processing of the data concerned is permitted by law.